 General Education Requirement: Science

-Section Info: Note: Attendance in online class sessions TTH from 5:30-6:45 p.m. is mandatory for this section.
-This section is participating in the Direct Digital Access program.
-A course materials fee of $52.95 will be charged to your student account when you register.
+Section Info: Note: This section is participating in the Direct Digital Access program.
+A course materials fee of $52.90 plus tax will be charged to your student account when you register.
 Your course materials will be accessible in Canvas on or before the first day of class.
 For more information, visit http://bit.ly/AACC-DDA.